nils-n/meetings-reminder-system/README.md

 As a user of this terminal application...
 <ol>
-    <li> I have many meetings and need a automation tool to handle organization details.
-The setup of this meeting manager should not be too difficult and time-consuming.
-Once it's setup I want it to work intuitive, fast and reliable. </li>
     <li> I want to see all my scheduled meetings on a first glance.</li>
     <li> I want to be able to create, read, update, delete a meeting.</li>
     <li> I want to be able to add or delete participants from a particular meeting.</li>
-    <li> I want to be able to update information of a meeting, such as time+place, or the meeting notes.</li>
+    <li> I want to be able to update information of a meeting, such as: time, place or the meeting notes.</li>
-    <li> I want to be able to send a reminder email manually with just a button press to all participants of a single meeting.</li>
+    <li> I want every participant to receive a reminder email at least 24hrs before the meeting.</li>
+    <li> I want to have the option to turned notification off for individual participants or entire meetings (opt-out principle)</li>
-    <li> I want to ensure that a reminder email is sent only once per participant (even if i press the send button multiple times manually).</li>
+    <li> I want to ensure that a reminder email is sent only once per participant.</li>
      <li> If I did not send the reminder email manually 24hrs before the meeting, i want the system to send an automatic reminder email instead.</li>
     <li> When a meeting is in the past, i do not want to have it displayed with the other meetings</li>
 </ol>